-C. Maximum tri-fold size for displays is a 3'x4'.
+C. The maximum tri-fold size for displays is 3'x4'.
 CLASSES:

-449. Display - select one of the following options: 1) identify different engine or lawn and garden equipment parts or show the function of the engine or lawn and garden equipment parts; OR 2) identify and explain the function(s) of different special tools needed for small engine work; OR 3) illustrate and provide the results of any experiment in the NCS project books.

-450. Maintenance - Exhibit a display that illustrates either

-1) Routine maintenance procedures OR 2)

-Diagnosing and troubleshooting specific problems in an engine.

-451. Operation - Exhibit an operable small engine overhauled or rebuilt.
+- 426. Display select one of the following options: 1) identify different engine or lawn and garden equipment parts or show the function of the engine or lawn and garden equipment parts; OR 2) identify and explain the function(s) of different special tools needed for small engine work; OR 3) illustrate and provide the results of any experiment in the NCS project books. - 427.
+Maintenance Exhibit a display that illustrates either 1) Routine maintenance procedures OR 2) Diagnosing and troubleshooting specific problems in an engine. - 428.
+Operation Exhibit an operable small engine overhauled or rebuilt.
 Include maintenance schedule for the engine and a brief description of steps taken by the member overhauling or rebuilding the engine.